Santa Monica Mountains Rock Climbing

 Weather station 5.2 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Santa Monica Mountains:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Santa Monica Mountains:

 Featured Route For Santa Monica Mountains